 The Advanced Procurement Portal (APP)

-USFCR offers its own contract search platform that can also help you gather data on potential buyers, competitors, and manage your contacts called the Advanced Procurement Portal (APP).
+USFCR offers its own contract search platform that can also help you gather data on potential buyers and competitors and manage your contacts called the Advanced Procurement Portal (APP).

-For the past few years, Beta SAM has been integrating several government procurement-related database into one platform.
+SAM has been integrating several government procurement-related databases into one platform for the past few years.
 APP already has these databases synced into it, plus it was designed for maximum ease of use.

-Past performance is one of the most important factors that can make or break your endeavor into federal contracting.
+Past performance is one of the most important factors that can make or break your endeavor in federal contracting.

 So what exactly is it?

-The government does this so that they can keep track of reliable vendors, but also avoid vendors who are likely to fail on a contract.
+The government does this to keep track of reliable vendors and avoid vendors who are likely to fail on a contract.

-One of the paradoxes of past performance that is that in order to boost your chances of winning a contract, you need past performance, however in order to get past performance you need to win a contract.
+One of the paradoxes of past performance is that to boost your chances of winning a contract, you need past performance; however, to get past performance, you need to win a contract.